T

 Insider tips

-• Book accommodations and day tours in advance, especially during peak season.
+• Book your inter-island flights and main tours well in advance, especially during peak season.

-• Always respect wildlife by maintaining a safe distance and never feeding animals.
+• Respect wildlife by maintaining a safe distance and never feeding the animals.

 Packing highlights